|

 PURPLE SMARPHIN [What's This?]

-Today, you are likely to spend a great deal of time at a going out of business sale wanting to buy either a birthday greeting card for your father or a T-shirt commemorating the first day of spring.
-Be on the lookout for rusty deck screws.
+Today, you are likely to spend a great deal of time visiting every yard sale in a 30-mile radius looking to buy either a coffee cup commemorating the first day of spring or a printer that works with your stockpile of ink cartridges.
+Be on the lookout for strangers with large satchels of used undergarments.
 Your Complete Scope

 This isn't me!
 What am I?